 This version is simple to prepare and healthy, with many variations depending on which vegetables and what type of broth you use.
 From start to finish, the dish takes just over half an hour to put on the table.
-With a salad and fruit, it makes a great vegetarian dinner (vegan if you leave out the cheese at the end), but it can also be adapted for meat-lovers by substituting chicken or beef broth as the liquid.
+With a salad and fruit, it makes a great vegetarian dinner.
+(It’s vegan if you leave out the cheese at the end).
+This risotto can also be adapted for meat-lovers by substituting chicken or beef broth as the liquid.
 Barley risotto is also a delicious and substantial side dish – with roasted vegetables or squash for vegetarians or with chicken or sliced meat for “meatatarians” as my son used to call us.

 Barley comes in several varieties.
 Almost all barley available in stores is hulled (also called “dehulled”), which means the tough outer shell is removed.
 Most barley is also pearled, which takes some or all of the outer bran layer off of the grain.
 The whiter the color of pearled barley, the more bran layer has been removed.
 In any event, the fiber is distributed throughout the grain kernel, so even very white pearled barley still has some nutritious fiber in it.
 I prefer lightly pearled barley, with more fiber and a light brown color.
 Pearled barley takes much less time to cook than barley that is not pearled.
 Pearled barley is considered a whole grain, but quick pearled barley, barley flakes and barley grits are not.